 Reports can also be scheduled to occur daily, weekly, or monthly.
 To schedule a report:

-To remove an existing scheduled report, just click the X at the end of the row.
+To remove an existing scheduled report, just select the X at the end of the row.
 Existing reports can also be modified by simply changing the selections in the row.
-In both cases, click Save to save the changes.
+In both cases, choose Save to save the changes.
+To modify multiple scheduled email reports at once, select the View all scheduled reports and recipients link.